-The easiest way for foreign guys to hook up with local ladies in the capital is through the limited freelance scene that exists.
+With little dating scene and few Lao ladies using dating websites the most common way foreign guys seem to find sex in the capital is with the limited number of freelancer prostitutes.
 Starting at about six or seven in the evening people start heading to a small rooftop bar in a place called Bor Pennyang.
 It’s a small building on the riverfront that everyone knows.
 Accessing the bar requires a climb up four flights of stairs.

 The bar serves a variety of drinks and mediocre food and has a few pool tables in the back that seem to be forever occupied.
 The place attracts a mix of expats, hippie backpacker types, binge drinkers, locals out for a bit of fun and a handful of freelancers.
 When I say handful, I mean it.
 They certainly don’t dominate.
 The vast majority of people at the bar are regular old customers.

 Still, the freelancers are no doubt the most interesting demographic for readers of this site.
 There aren’t that many of them but they do filter in and out as the night goes on.
 Some are hardcore and dressed a bit provocatively (though it’s nothing compared with places like Soi Cowboy or perhaps even what you’d see on a Seoul street on a Saturday night) but most are a lot more moderate.